 Increasing access to affordable health insurance options may also increase access to and use of healthcare services.
-The cost of care (including clinical visits, procedures, and co-pays) is often cited as a barrier to care, and when cost is eliminated the barrier is also eliminated.44-46 Further, limitations in insurance coverage47-50 and insurance requirements^{49,51} may impact cost of care.52-54 Individuals may also experience gaps in their coverage in the form of prohibitively high deductibles,55 service exclusions,55-57 or other practices that limit access to services.
-Health Benefit Exchange has also reported that, in Washington, premiums and deductibles continue to rise each year and, even with insurance, consumers do not access care due to high cost-sharing and deductibles.28
+The cost of care (including clinical visits, procedures, and co-pays) is often cited as a barrier to care, and when cost is eliminated the barrier is also eliminated.
+100-102 Further, limitations in insurance coverage 103-105 and insurance requirements may impact cost of care.
+Individuals may also experience gaps in their coverage in the form of prohibitively high deductibles, service exclusions, 107-109 or other practices that limit access to services.
+Health Benefit Exchange has also reported that, in Washington, premiums and deductibles continue to rise each year and, even with insurance, consumers do not access care due to high cost-sharing and deductibles.

 A 2016 report to Congress by the U.S. Agency for Healthcare Research and Quality concluded that 70% of care affordability measures have not changed since 2010 and inequities in care persist for low socioeconomic and uninsured populations in all healthcare priority areas.
-58 While rates of health insurance coverage have increased since the passage of the ACA, studies have found that cost of care remained a barrier even for individuals with public or private health insurance coverage. ^{59,60} For example, the Washington State TAKE CHARGE program was created in 2001 to expand Medicaid coverage for family planning services to families living at or below 200% of the federal poverty level.
-61 In 2015, the program completed a survey of 338 women enrolled in TAKE CHARGE to determine the reasons women remained in TAKE CHARGE because of the lack of employer-sponsored health insurance and cost of other insurance options.
-61
+While rates of health insurance coverage have increased since the passage of the ACA, studies have found that cost of care remained a barrier even for individuals with public or private health insurance coverage.
+For example, the Washington State TAKE CHARGE program was created in 2001 to expand Medicaid coverage for family planning services to families living at or below 200% of the federal poverty level.
+In 2015, the program completed a survey of 338 women enrolled in TAKE CHARGE to determine the reasons women remained in TAKE CHARGE after the implementation of the ACA.
+Women reported staying on TAKE CHARGE because of the lack of employer-sponsored health insurance and cost of other insurance options.

-Therefore, increasing enrollment in health insurance as well as increasing enrollment in an affordable health insurance option will likely increase access to and use of healthcare services.
+Therefore, increasing access to health insurance will likely increase access to and use of healthcare services.